 - Complete online application (including responses to all application questions)

 - We recommend submitting one (1) reference form but it is not required (see instructions on form [PDF])

 - Sign up for (1) required group interview (sign ups occur at information sessions)

 Attend One (1) Individual Interview.
-Following group interviews, finalist candidates will be invited (via Suffolk email) to sign up for a 25 min. individual interview to be held at the Office of Orientation & New Student Programs (Sawyer 825).
-Candidates will meet individually with two staff members.
+Following group interviews, finalist candidates will be invited (via Suffolk email) to sign up for a 25 min. individual interview to be held at the Office of Orientation, New Student & Family Programs (Sawyer 825).
+Candidates will meet individually with staff members.
 Dress for individual interviews is business casual.
 Individual interviews will be held during the following time period:

 Notification of Selection

 Candidates will be notified of selection decisions the week of February 5th (check your Suffolk email).